13 Tax Breaks for the Middle Class

 This tax credit is available for up to $2,500 of college tuition and related expenses (but not room and board) paid during the year.
 The full credit is available to individuals whose modified adjusted gross income is $80,000 or less ($160,000 or less for married couples filing a joint return).
 Single taxpayers with MAGI above $90,000 and married couples with MAGI above $180,000 are ineligible for the credit.

 The American Opportunity Credit covers all four years of college.
 And if the credit exceeds your tax liability (whether derived from the regular income tax or the alternative minimum tax), up to 40% of it is refundable.
 For example, suppose you owe $1,900 in federal taxes and qualify for the full credit.
 The nonrefundable portion of the credit will reduce your tax bill to $400, and the first $400 of the refundable portion will lower your bill to zero.
 You'll receive the remaining $600 as a tax refund.

 If you want to get additional education—for virtually any reason and at virtually any school—you can tap the Lifetime Learning Credit.
 The credit is calculated as 20% of up to $10,000 of qualified expenses, so you can get back as much as $2,000 per year.

-For 2020, the income limits for the Lifetime Learning Credit are $69,000 if single and $138,000 if married ($69,000 and $139,000 for 2021), and you can't claim both this credit and the American Opportunity Credit for the same student in the same year.
+For 2021, the income limits for the Lifetime Learning Credit are $90,000 if single and $180,000 if married.
+Please remember that you can't claim both this credit and the American Opportunity Credit for the same student in the same year.
 Also, no double dipping allowed: Expenses paid with funds from other tax-favored tuition programs, such as a Coverdell ESA, don't count when figuring either credit.

 More Education Breaks for Middles